 Exceptions for Bail for Juveniles:

-The exception being, that child would not be released if there are grounds to believe that the child so released may have an association with any criminal.
+The exception is, that child would not be released if there are grounds to believe that the child so released may have an association with any criminal.
 Moreover, if he maybe exposed to moral, physical, or psychological danger.
 Also, the bail would defeat the end of justice.

-Important rulings related to Juvenile offenders:
+Important rulings related to Juveniles: